 Halleck Plans to Capture Confederate Batteries

 As early as August 1861, Confederates began building artillery batteries on Island Number 10 and its adjacent shores.
 The fortifications created a bottleneck for shipping supplies on the river to Union forces as they moved south.
-As Johnston’s Rebel forces were falling back to Tennessee, Major General Henry Halleck was developing plans to capture New Madrid and to neutralize the batteries at Island Number 10.
+As Johnston’s Rebel forces were falling back to Tennessee, Major General Henry Halleck was developing plans to capture New Madrid and neutralize the batteries at Island Number 10.

 Under orders from Halleck, Brigadier General John Pope began marching his Army of the Mississippi (numbering approximately 23,000 soldiers) from Commerce, Missouri toward New Madrid on February 28, 1862.
 Having to traverse swampy terrain that heavy rains had saturated, Pope could not bring along his artillery.